Tselale2002/BrightTV_Viewership_Analysis/README.md

 * Saved as CSV for visualization in Google Looker Studio.

-* Open file as Excel, and change the month number to month name, i.e. 1 → Jan

 * Saved as CSV, open it on Notedpad: replaced none with Unknown and write the content for Race, and Gender starting with capital letters (male → Male).

+* Open file on Excel change the month number to month name, i.e. 1 → Jan and start to create graphs for my analysis.

+* Saved all the graphs as pictures to be uploaded on CANVA for presentation.

+**Step 5: Presentation Report (Canva)**

+* Created presentation report on CANVA.

+* Uploaded all the saved graphs on CANVA.

+* Then compiled the report accordingly.

-**Step 5: Visualisation and Dashboards Creation (Google Looker Studio)**
+**Step 6: Visualisation and Dashboards Creation (Google Looker Studio)**

 * User & Usage Trends – Sessions and duration over time.